The divine Devil's Lake

-In their own way, the recycled pieces were as beautiful as Pewits Nest, and Every considers himself as much a conservator as the folks at the DNR and Nature Conservancy.
+In their own way, the recycled pieces were as beautiful as Pewits Nest, and Every, who died in 2020, considered himself as much a conservator as the folks at the DNR and Nature Conservancy.

-"We're only here a short time," says Every, who has been building his art park since 1983.
+"We're only here a short time," said Every, who started building his art park in 1983.
 "We've got to leave this planet something.
 We've got to leave it a little better than we found it."

 At Circus World Museum in Baraboo, you can see the world's largest collection of circus wagons at the old Ringlingville.